gmc-code/PC-microbit-micropython/docs/sound/audio_soundeffects.rst

 .. admonition:: Exercise

     #.
-Use A and B-buttons to send diffferent custom sound effects to another microbit.
+Use A and B-buttons to send different custom sound effects to another microbit.